samuelkurdz/financial-assets/README.md

 ---
-Other option is using a Hybrid implementation such as React Native, Ionic.
+Other option is using a Hybrid implementation such as React Native.
 Using Progressive Web App (PWA) technology offers several advantages over hybrid implementations like React Native or Ionic for the Financial Asset Viewer application:

 1. **Universal Compatibility**: PWAs work seamlessly across all platforms without requiring separate codebases or platform-specific optimizations, ensuring consistent user experiences.